What is a liver biopsy?

 Are there any alternatives to a liver biopsy?

-A blood test or scan may show that you have a problem.
+A blood test or ultrasound scan may show that you have a problem.
 Specialised scans can tell your doctor how serious it is.
 However, a biopsy will help to find out exactly what is causing the problem and will help your doctor to recommend the best treatment for you.

 What does the procedure involve?

 Ultrasound-guided liver biopsy

 Your doctor will make a small cut on the skin on your right side, usually between your lower ribs.
 They will insert the needle through the cut and into your liver to remove a small piece of tissue.
 They will often use an ultrasound scan to guide them while they perform the biopsy.

 Transjugular liver biopsy